CHILD THERAPY SAN DIEGO

-Currently I divide my working hours between the sessions with my clients and the supervision of professionals working towards their Play Therapy and Psychology credentials, as well as offering clinical consultations to licensed professionals.
+Currently I divide my working hours between the sessions with my clients and the supervision of professionals working towards their Play Therapy and Psychology credentials.

-Through the collaboration with parents and the lenses of Attachment Theory I look at my client's early experiences and current relationships in order to understand the child's presented challenges.
+Through the lenses of Attachment Theory I look at my client's developmental progress, early experiences and relationships, to understand their current challenges.

-My years of Psychoanalytic training allow me to recognize the role of underlying issues that may be affecting the children's feelings, behaviors and their healthy engagement in the current relationships.
+My years of Psychoanalytic training allow me to recognize the role of underlying issues that may be affecting the children's feelings, behaviors and their healthy engagement in their current relationships.

-It is my priority to make my clients feel comfortable and safe during and after our sessions, as well as to support their parents in their parenting journey.
+It is my priority to make my clients feel safe to fully express themselves during our sessions while supporting their parents through their parenting journey.